ExtendRealityLtd/VRTK/README.md

   rotation of the object in relation to the controller on snap.
   This is useful for picking up guns or swords where the relative rotation to the controller is important for ease of use.

+######Grab Mechanics
+  * **Grab Attach Type:** This determines how the grabbed item will be attached to the controller when it is grabbed.
+   * `Fixed Joint` attaches the object to the controller with a fixed joint meaning it tracks the position and rotation of the controller with perfect 1:1 tracking.
+   * `Spring Joint` attaches the object to the controller with a spring joint meaing there is some flexibility between the item and the controller force moving the item.
+This works well when attempting to pull an item rather than snap the item directly to the controller.
+It creates the illusion that the item has resistence to move it.
+   * `Track Object` doesn't attach the object to the controller via a joint, instead it ensures the object tracks the direction of the controller, which works well for items that are on hinged joints.
   * **Detatch Threshold:** The force amount when to detatch the object from the grabbed controller.
 If the controller tries to exert a force higher than this threshold on the object (from pulling it through another object or pushing it into another object) then the joint holding the object to the grabbing controller will break and the object will no longer be grabbed.
+This also works with Tracked Object grabbing but determines how far the controller is from the object before breaking the grab.
+  * **Spring Joint Strength:** The strength of the spring holding the object to the controller.
+A low number will mean the spring is very loose and the object will require more force to move it, a high number will mean a tight spring meaning less force is required to move it.
-  * **Joint Damper:** The amount to damper the spring effect when a grabbing controller grabs the object if it already has a joint attached.
+  * **Spring Joint Damper:** The amount to damper the spring effect when using a Spring Joint grab mechanic.
 A higher number here will reduce the oscillation effect when moving jointed Interactable Objects.

-  * **Pause Collisions On Grab:** If this is checked then collisions with the Interactable Object are temporarily disabled whilst the object snaps to the controller.
-This is useful if a game object may get stuck inside another object when it is being grabbed.
+######Use Interactions
+  * **Is Usable:** Determines if the object can be used
+  * **Hold Button To Use:** If this is checked then the use button on the controller needs to be continually held down to keep using.
+  If this is unchecked the the use button toggles the use action with one button press to start using and another to stop using.
+  * **Pointer Activates Use Action:** If this is checked then when a World Pointer beam (projected from the controller) hits the interactable object, if the object has `Hold Button To Use` unchecked then whilst the pointer is over the object it will run it's `Using` method.
+If `Hold Button To Use` is unchecked then the `Using` method will be run when the pointer is deactivated.
+The world pointer will not throw the `Destination Set` event if it is affecting an interactable object with this setting checked as this prevents unwanted teleporting from happening when using an object with a pointer.

 The basis of this script is to provide a simple mechanism for identifying objects in the game world that can be grabbed or used